Kshitijk5/springboot-react-stripe-payment/README.md

 - **Spring Starter Web:** Enables building web applications with Spring and simplifies the setup.

-- **spring-boot-starter-mail:** Provides email sending capabilities for your application.
+- **JavaMail Sender:** Provides email sending capabilities for your application.

 - **MySQL Driver:** Provides connectivity to a MySQL database.